2017 Reading Challenge: I’m Thinking of Ending Things

-While thrillers, horror stories and “scary books” have never been my first choices when selecting a new book off the shelf of a bookstore or the library, I’ve surprised myself in the last few months by choosing to read a number of novels that fall within the horror genre.
-The Fireman by Joe Hill, Nothing Gold Can Stay by Ron Rash, and Amanda Coe’s What They Do In The Dark are three books I’ve read recently with slight or major frightful elements, and while they all gave me different degrees of nightmares, I enjoyed them immensely.
+While thrillers, horror stories and “scary books” have never been my first choices when selecting a new book off the shelf of a bookstore or the library, I’ve surprised myself in the last few months by choosing to read a number of novels that fall within the thriller (horror?) genres.
+The Fireman by Joe Hill, Nothing Gold Can Stay by Ron Rash, and Amanda Coe’s What They Do In The Dark are three books I’ve read recently that have slight or major frightful elements, and while they all gave me different degrees of nightmares, I enjoyed them immensely.
 The first blurb on the inner flap of the book jacket that is used to describe Iain Reid’s I’m Thinking of Ending Things is: “You will be scared.
-But you won’t know why…” So naturally, I started reading with a sense of dread which continued throughout the novel.
+But you won’t know why…” So naturally, I started reading with a sense of dread which never diminished throughout the novel.
 Again, I challenged my previously held belief that thrillers or horror novels are not for me, because I will be thinking about this novel and recommending it until the end of time.

 The story begins with our female narrator telling us she’s thinking of ending things with her boyfriend, Jake.
 They are embarking on a trip to visit his parents (she’s meeting them for the first time), and throughout the philosophical reflections and memories she always comes back to her thoughts about ending things with him.
 Iain Reid upholds the fear factor with a mysterious character named “the Caller,” who is stalking our narrator.
 She never tells anyone about this stalker, who calls her incessantly with one message:

 There’s only one question to resolve.
 I’m scared.
 I feel a little crazy.
 I’m not lucid.
 The assumptions are right.
 I can feel my fear growing.
 Now is the time for the answer.
 Just one question.
 One question to answer.